 DeVol, along with co-authors Mitch Libster and Michelle Wood, delivered a keynote address introducing Getting Ahead While Getting Out, a book inspired by efforts to use DeVol’s other books with prison populations.
 DeVol cites prison statistics—300,000 U.S. prisoners in 1972 compared with 2.3 million in 2014—and the need for communities using his programs to “step up with solutions.”
 The new program supports returning citizens by helping them map out their first 72 hours after release—an important time during which recidivism is most likely.
 Getting Ahead While Getting Out also provides long-term planning for reintegration into the community and the workplace.

 To raise awareness of poverty, a group of 16 cyclists rode 550 miles to the conference from their homes near Lancaster, PA.
-Conference presenters Tim Rogers and Chuck Holt of the Together Initiative helped organize the ride.
+Conference presenter Tim Rogers of the Together Initiative helped organize the ride.
 “We have a saying at the Together Initiative,” said Rogers.
 “If you want to go faster, go alone.
 If want to go further, go together.”